PeculiarVentures/xadesjs/README.md

 [![NPM](https://nodei.co/npm/xadesjs.png)](https://nodei.co/npm/xadesjs/)

+## Notice: Repository Archived

+This repository is no longer maintained.
+Its functionality has been merged into the [xmldsigjs](https://github.com/PeculiarVentures/xmldsigjs) monorepo, and is now part of it.

+For future development and updates, please use [xmldsigjs](https://github.com/PeculiarVentures/xmldsigjs).

+## Introduction

 [XAdES](https://en.wikipedia.org/wiki/XAdES) is short for "XML Advanced Electronic Signatures", it is a superset of XMLDSIG.
 This library aims to provide an implementation of XAdES in Typescript/Javascript that is built on [XMLDSIGjs](https://github.com/PeculiarVentures/xmldsigjs).